 Percussive Vibration Therapy

-The most effective way to reduce muscle pain and spasm and restore health in you’re muscles!
+The most effective way to reduce muscle pain and spasm and restore health in your muscles!

 We started using percussive vibration as a tool to help patients with some of the muscle pain they were experiencing alongside conditions like sciatica.
 It’s proven a great addition to The Mayfair Method and provides relief without the need to stretch muscles, or damage them with micro-trauma, as in the case of deep tissue massage techniques.